Hello Spanish Club

 Director - Co-Founder - Teacher

 I was born in Venezuela and came to the United States in 1999.
 Once I was in the US, I got a Master’s degree in Chemical Engineering at University of Florida and a Master’s degree in Engineering Management at University of North Carolina at Charlotte.
 Even though my background and most of my work experience have been in engineering, I have always enjoyed working with kids.
-Once my two kids were born, Javier (15) and Isabel (13), my eagerness to work with kids became even stronger.
+Once my two kids were born, Javier (18) and Isabel (16), my eagerness to work with kids became even stronger.
 I have done Spanish tutoring for kids, and I have always been involved with my children at preschool and school activities.
-I have CPR certification and since August 2014, I work as a lead Spanish teacher for the homeschooling program at YMCA Brace (children 10-15 years old).
+I have CPR certification and since August 2014, I work as a lead Spanish teacher for the homeschooling program at Brace Family YMCA (children 10-15 years old).
 Although my two children were born in the United States, my husband and I have always spoken to them in Spanish, and we have taught them about our culture and traditions.
 Today, I am completely sure this was the best thing we could do for our children.
 Not only because it gave them the opportunity to keep a strong bond with their family living in Venezuela, but also because nowadays it is more important than ever to be able to speak another language.
 I cannot think of one disadvantage of giving your child the opportunity to learn Spanish, and I can guarantee that after you see how easy it can be for a child to learn another language, you will wish you would have had that opportunity yourself when you were a child.

 Lucia Rodriquez Magdaleno

 My name is Lucia Rodriguez.
 I was born in Spain and I have been living in South Carolina since 2012.
-I am the mom of an 8 year old boy named Gonzalo.
+I am the mom of an 11 year old boy named Gonzalo.
 He is bilingual and with my help he is also learning to read in Spanish.
 I am so proud of him!
 I earned a B.S. in HR Law at University of Oviedo, Spain.
 My passion of working with kids started a long time ago when I was still living in Spain and I had the opportunity to work with kids as a private tutor in math, language, and literature for several years.
 Since I came to the United States I have been an active mom doing volunteer work in my son’s preschool and elementary school.
 In 2014 I founded Lucia's Tea Pastries, an at home bakery to teach children about cooking.
 I have always loved to share with children my creativity and experience in baking and arts and crafts while incorporating the Spanish language.
 It makes me so happy to see how much fun the kids can have learning Spanish while doing fun activities they love.
 In January 2015 I co-founded The Whale, an interactive children stories and games book for all children and also for children with special needs.
 Since October 2015 I have had the opportunity of working with Hello Spanish Club, teaching children about the Spanish language and culture at different preschools in the Fort Mill and South Charlotte area.

 Eliana Tavarez

 I was born in Dominican Republic and have been living in the United States since 2008.
-I am a proud mother of a 7 year old child.
+I am a proud mother of a 10 year old child.
 His name is Joshua.
 Joshua is bilingual and enjoys translating from English to Spanish.
 We call him "the little teacher".
 I also teach Joshua and 3 of his nearest cousins to read and write in Spanish.
 I earned a Master's degree in Hotel Management at UNPHU in Dominican Republic.
 After finishing my Master, I moved to the United States in 2008.
 Shortly after we moved, my husband and I decided to start a family, and I became a stay home mom.
 Around the same time, since I have always liked to work with children, I offered babysitting services to my nearest friends in the neighborhood.
 I started to take care of three of my friends' children.
 When my son started preschool at 2 years of age, I started my Montessori teacher training.
 While I was training, I also worked as teacher's assistant in a Montessori school.
 After I graduated in 2017, I started a Montessori Spanish immersion program for toddlers in Greenville, SC., where I worked until 2019 when I moved to Charlotte, NC.
 My passions include traveling and spending time with my family, doing games and activities like camping, and going to the Lakes & Rivers.
 Since my husband and I arrived at Charlotte, we have been involved with our child’s activities.
 I volunteer at Joshua’s school while my husband volunteers at the sports camp to coach the kids little league baseball team.
 In September 2019 I started my training at Hello Spanish Club.
 I absolutely love being part of the team!
 I particularly love the way we make learning so fun for the children through all the games and interactive activities.

 Tania Castillero Hoeller